Deep analysis of each character; Vladimir, Estragon, Pozzo and Lucky reveals that characters are much significant in Waiting for Godot.

 Themes of “Waiting for Godot”: Existentialism, nothingness, vitality of hope, sufferings, absurdity, human race, relationships, religion, waiting, ignorance

-Is Beckett’s “Waiting for Godot” relevant for us today?
-“Waiting for Godot” is a play, that has theme of boredom, no female character, no love story, very less action and no development in the plot yet it is a successful play…
+“Waiting for Godot” is a play, that has themes of boredom, no female characters, no love story, very less action and no development in the plot yet it is a successful play…

 Theme of relationship reveals three relationships in “Waiting for Godot”.
 Estragon and Vladimir, Pozzo and Lucky, Godot and Estragon and Vladimir with.